Ray Jessel: Early life and career

 Jessel was born and raised in Cardiff, where his family ran a clothing shop.
+His grandfather was one of the co-founders of the Orthodox Jewish synagogue in Cardiff, where Jessel had his bar mitzvah.
 He received a degree in music from the University of Wales.
 With a one-year scholarship for studying musical composition, he went to Paris and studied under Arthur Honegger.
 He moved to Canada with his family in 1955 at the age of 26.
 He started his career as an orchestrator and composer for CBC Radio and CBC Television.
 There he met his lifelong songwriting partner, Marian Grudeff, a Canadian pianist.
 Together they played active roles in orchestral and theatrical compositions.
 Among their first works were songs for the Toronto revue Spring Thaw.

 Their major breakthrough came when producer Alexander H. Cohen signed them to write the songs for the 1964 Broadway musical Baker Street, about Sherlock Holmes.
 Their next score was for a new version of Hellzapoppin, based on the 1938 hit musical revue of the same name.
 This new musical was not a success, but its title song was recorded by Jimmy Durante and Louis Armstrong.
 He moved to Hollywood and made a successful career with musicals and sketches for The Dean Martin Show, The Carol Burnett Show, The Smothers Brothers Show, The Bob Newhart Show, Comedy Factory, and various John Denver specials.
 He was a story editor of the ABC comedy The Love Boat from 1977 to 1980, and writer and consultant of Head of the Class from 1986 to 1991.
 He wrote and produced the CBS TV series The Jacksons.
 He also co-wrote, with Martin Charnin, lyrics for I Remember Mama in 1979.